mdriscoll93/acronis-cyber-platform-bash-examples/README.md

 A very common task is to check a tenant’s usage.
 It's a simple task.
 We just need to make a GET request to `/tenants/${_tenant_id}/usages` end-point, as result we receive a list with current usage information in JSON format.

-!!! warning The information about a service usage of the tenant, provided by the `/tenants/${_tenant_id}/usages` endpoint, is updated on average every 5-6 hours and must not be used for billing purposes.
+!!! warning The information about a service usage of the tenant, provided by the `/tenants/${_tenant_id}/usages` endpoint, is updated on average every 30 minutes and must not be used for billing purposes.

 ```bash
 # Get Root tenant_id for the API Client